input-output-hk/atala-prism/prism-backend/docs/connector/e2e-encryption.md

 ## Phase one: Key exchange

-This phase describes the protocol of exchanging a common secret and other information between issuer and Holder that are necessary for the next stage - encryption.
+This phase describes the protocol of exchanging a common secret and other information between the Issuer and Holder that are necessary for the next stage - encryption.

 ### Prerequisites